pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 # Message Persistence API for JavaScript SDK

-Message Persistence provides real-time access to stored messages (timestamped to 10ns, replicated across zones/regions).
-Messages can be encrypted with AES-256.
-You control retention (1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited).
-You can retrieve:
+Message Persistence provides access to stored, timestamped messages across multiple regions with optional AES-256 encryption.
+Configure message retention per key: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.
+You can retrieve messages, message reactions, and files (via File Sharing API).
-- Messages
-- Message reactions
-- Files (via File Sharing API)

-Supported async patterns: Callbacks, Promises, Async/Await (recommended).
-Async/Await returns status only on error; use try...catch.
+Supported async patterns: Callbacks, Promises, Async/Await.
+Recommended: Async/Await with try...catch for error statuses.

 ## Fetch history

-Requires Message Persistence (enable in Admin Portal).
+Requires Message Persistence enabled in the Admin Portal.

-Fetch historical messages from one or more channels.
-Use includeMessageActions to include message actions.
-Order and range:
+Fetch historical messages from one or more channels, optionally including message actions.
+Ordering and slicing:
-- start only: messages older than start.
+- start only: messages older than start (start is exclusive).
-- end only: messages from end and newer.
+- end only: messages from end and newer (end is inclusive).
-- start and end: messages between them (end inclusive).
+- start and end: between start and end (end is inclusive).
-Limits:
-- Single channel: up to 100 messages.
-- Multiple channels (up to 500): up to 25 messages per channel.
-- With includeMessageActions: limit is 25 and only one channel allowed.
-Page by making iterative calls and adjusting start.
+- Limits: up to 100 per single channel; up to 25 per channel for multiple channels (up to 500 channels) or when includeMessageActions is used.
+Page with iterative calls by adjusting start.

 ### Method(s)

 ```
-`pubnub.fetchMessages({
+`1pubnub.fetchMessages({
-    channels: Arraystring>,
+2    channels: Arraystring>,
-    count: number,
+3    count: number,
-    includeMessageType: boolean,
+4    includeMessageType: boolean,
-    includeCustomMessageType: boolean,
+5    includeCustomMessageType: boolean,
-    includeUUID: boolean,
+6    includeUUID: boolean,
-    includeMeta: boolean,
+7    includeMeta: boolean,
-    includeMessageActions: boolean,
+8    includeMessageActions: boolean,
-    start: string,
+9    start: string,
-    end: string
+10    end: string
-})
+11})
 `
 ```

 Parameters:
 - channels (Array<string>, required): Channels to fetch from (up to 500).
-- count (number, default: 100 for single channel, 25 for multi-channel or when includeMessageActions): Number per channel.
+- count (number): Messages per channel.
+Default 100 (single channel) and 25 (multi-channel) or 25 when includeMessageActions is true.
-- includeMessageType (boolean, default: true): Include message type.
+- includeMessageType (boolean, default true): Include message type.
-- includeCustomMessageType (boolean): Retrieve messages with the custom message type.
+- includeCustomMessageType (boolean): Retrieve messages with custom message type.
-- includeUUID (boolean, default: true): Include publisher uuid.
+- includeUUID (boolean, default true): Include publisher uuid.
-- includeMeta (boolean): Include meta object from publish time.
+- includeMeta (boolean): Include meta object if published with message.
-- includeMessageActions (boolean): Retrieve messages with actions.
-If used, limit is 25; only one channel allowed.
-Response may be truncated; more link provided.
+- includeMessageActions (boolean): Include message actions.
+When used: single channel only; limit 25; response may be truncated with a more link.
-- start (string): Timetoken start (exclusive).
+- start (string): Start timetoken (exclusive).
-- end (string): Timetoken end (inclusive).
+- end (string): End timetoken (inclusive).

-Truncated response: When including message actions, response may include more for pagination.
-Make iterative calls using returned parameters.
+Truncated response: When including message actions, response may include more with parameters to continue pagination.

 ### Sample code

-Reference code (self-contained):

 Retrieve a message from a channel:

 ```
-`
-`
+1

 ```

 ```
-`
-`
+1

 ```

 ### Response

 ```
-`//Example of status
+1//Example of status
-{
+2{
-    error: false,
+3    error: false,
-    operation: 'PNFetchMessagesOperation',
+4    operation: 'PNFetchMessagesOperation',
-    statusCode: 200
+5    statusCode: 200
-}
+6}
+7

-//Example of response
+8//Example of response
-{
+9{
-    "channels":{
+10    "channels":{
-        "my-channel":[
+11        "my-channel":[
-            {
+12            {
-                "message":"message_1",
+13                "message":"message_1",
-                "timetoken":"15483367794816642",
+14                "timetoken":"15483367794816642",
-                "uuid":"my-uuid",
+15                "uuid":"my-uuid",
-`
+16                "message_type":null,
+17                // the value depends on the custom message type
+18                // that the message was sent with
+19                "custom_message_type":"text-message"
+20            }
+21        ]
+22    }
+23}

 ```
-show all 23 lines

 ### Other examples

 #### Fetch messages with metadata and actions

 ```
-`
-`
+1

 ```

 #### Fetch messages with metadata and actions response

-Return information on message actions using actions (deprecated: data).
+Return information on message actions using the actions object (data is deprecated).

 ```
-`// Example of status
+1// Example of status
-{
+2{
-    "error": false,
+3    "error": false,
-    "operation": "PNFetchMessagesOperation",
+4    "operation": "PNFetchMessagesOperation",
-    "statusCode": 200
+5    "statusCode": 200
-}
+6}
+7

-// Example of response
+8// Example of response
-{
+9{
-    "channels":{
+10    "channels":{
-        "my_channel":[
+11        "my_channel":[
-            {
+12            {
-                "channel : "my_channel",
+13                "channel : "my_channel",
-                "timetoken":"15741125155552287",
+14                "timetoken":"15741125155552287",
-                "message":{
+15                "message":{
-`
+16                    "text":"Hello world!",
+17                },
+18                "messageType": 1,
+19                "customMessageType": "your custom type",
+20                "uuid": "someUserId",
+21                "meta":""
+22                "actions":{
+23                    "reaction":{
+24                        "smiley_face":[
+25                            {
+26                                "uuid":"my-uuid",
+27                                "actionTimetoken":"15741125155943280"
+28                            }
+29                        ]
+30                    }
+31                }
+32            }
+33        ]
+34    },
+35"more": {
+36    "url": "/v3/history-with-actions/sub-key/subscribeKey/channel/myChannel?start=15610547826970000&max=98",
+37    "start": "15610547826970000",
+38    "max": 98
+39}
+40}

 ```
-show all 40 lines

 ## Delete messages from history

-Requires Message Persistence (enable in Admin Portal).
-Also enable Delete-From-History and initialize SDK with a secret key.
+Requires Message Persistence enabled.
+Also enable Delete-From-History in Admin Portal and initialize the SDK with a secret key.

-Remove messages from a channel’s history.
-- start is exclusive; end is inclusive.
+Removes messages from a channel’s history.
+Behavior: start is exclusive; end is inclusive.

 ### Method(s)

 ```
-`pubnub.deleteMessages({
+`1pubnub.deleteMessages({
-    channel: string,
+2    channel: string,
-    start: string,
+3    start: string,
-    end: string
+4    end: string
-})
+5})
 `
 ```

 Parameters:
 - channel (string, required): Channel to delete from.
-- start (string): Timetoken start (exclusive).
+- start (string): Start timetoken (exclusive).
-- end (string): Timetoken end (inclusive).
+- end (string): End timetoken (inclusive).

 ### Sample code

 ```
-`
-`
+1

 ```

 ### Response

 ```
-`{
+`1{
-    error: false,
+2    error: false,
-    operation: 'PNDeleteMessagesOperation',
+3    operation: 'PNDeleteMessagesOperation',
-    statusCode: 200
+4    statusCode: 200
-}
+5}
 `
 ```